 Most people think of slips, trips, and falls when thinking of injuries that happen on another’s property.
-However, temporary hazards such as spills, icy walkways, and standing water are not the only property defects that a premises liability lawyer in Glastonbury could help a plaintiff file suit for.
+However, temporary hazards such as spills, icy walkways, and standing water are not the only property defects that a premises liability attorney in Glastonbury could help a plaintiff file suit for.

 Another category of premises liability claim addresses accidents that result from structural defects.
 Issues such as broken stairs, poor lighting, or even a lack of fire detectors often cause injuries to unsuspecting visitors, or to residents in apartment buildings and other rented dwellings.